thvasilo/graphstorm/docs/source/advanced/sagemaker-pipelines.rst

         --use-graphbolt true

 For distributed processing with GraphBolt, you will need to include a ``gb_convert`` step after ``dist_part``:
+When using GConstruct no follow-up job is needed, the pipeline will append ``--use-graphbolt true`` to the GConstruct arguments, and the graph files that GConstruct produces are ready for training with GraphBolt enabled.

 .. code-block:: bash